LiquidPlayer/LiquidCore/README.md

 1. In Android Studio, create a new project by selecting `File -> New Project ...`
 2. Fill out the basics and press `Next` (Application Name: `HelloWorld`, Company Domain: `liquidplayer.org`, Package name: `org.liquidplayer.examples.helloworld`)
 3. Fill in the Target Devices information.
-Select API 17 as the minimum and click `Next`
+The defaults are fine.
+Click `Next`
 4. Select `Empty Activity` and then `Next`
 5. The default options are ok.
 Click `Finish`